PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

     - Transit Gateway should use the following settings:
         - Default route table association: disable
         - Default route table propagation: disable
-    - The Transit gateway should exist in the region where AWS has enabled Appliance Gateway Beta.
+    - (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) The Transit gateway should exist in the region where AWS has enabled Gateway Load Balancer Beta.
     - Note the Transit Gateway ID

-**With this, your environment is now ready to deploy VM-Series behind an AWS Appliance Gateway.**
+**With this, your environment is now ready to deploy VM-Series in integration with AWS Gateway Load Balancer.**

 <br />
 <br />